jadecobra/python_tdd_exercises/DICTIONARIES.md

     the terminal updates to show an [Assertion Error](./ASSERTION_ERROR.md) because `value1` is not equal to `None`
 - update the test to make it pass

-## How to view the attributes and methods of a dictionary
+## View the attributes and methods of a dictionary

 [Classes](./CLASSES.md) covers how to view the `attributes` and `methods` of an object. let us do the same for `dictionaries`